Caramel, Dried Apricot, Chocolate

 Chocolatey, Nutty, Spicy

-Bouchon Blend is served in all of Chef Thomas Keller’s Bouchon Bistros and Bakeries.
-From Manhattan to Las Vegas and back to Yountville where it all started, Bouchon Blend is designed to satisfy a variety of tastes.
-For those that seek rich, smooth and layered flavors, this blend will consistently and effortlessly please whether you take your coffee black, or prefer to add milk.
-Incidentally, we find that this coffee compliments the bakery’s signature macaron quite well.
+Bouchon Blend is served at Chef Thomas Keller’s Bouchon Bistros and Bakeries and is designed to satisfy a variety of tastes.
+For those that seek rich, smooth and layered flavors, this blend will consistently and effortlessly please the palate whether you take your coffee black, or prefer to add milk.
+We find that this coffee complements the bakery’s signature macaron quite well.

 A wet-hulled coffee from Sumatra gives the blend structure by adding depth and flavors of sweet-toned aromatic wood.
 The wet-hull method of coffee processing is only practiced in Sumatra and a few other locations in Indonesia, and results in distinct flavor profiles unique to the region.
 The parchment layer of the coffee bean is removed before the coffee is fully dried, which imparts the distinctive, sometimes earthy flavor characteristics.